microsoft/pxt-arcade/docs/test/skillmap/star/star1.md

 **⚡ Here comes the action ⚡**

-Now the game needs a container to hold the code that adds to the score when the **Ⓐ** button is clicked.
+Now the game needs the code that adds to the score when the (A) button is clicked.

 - :game: From the ``||controller:Controller||`` category, grab the